d3/d3-transition/README.md

 For each frame that a transition is active, it invokes its tweens with an [eased](#transition_ease) *t*-value ranging from 0 to 1.
 Within each frame, the transition invokes its tweens in the order they were registered.

 When a transition ends, it invokes its tweens a final time with a (non-eased) *t*-value of 1.
 It then dispatches an `end` event to registered listeners.
 This is the last moment at which the transition may be inspected: after ending, the transition is deleted from the element, and its configuration is destroyed.
+(A transition’s configuration may also be destroyed on interrupt or cancel.)

 ### Selecting Elements